mrnugget/fzz/man/fzz.markdown

 current input.
 As soon as the input changes, the command is re-run and the output updated.

+The place where the input to the command is changed interactively is determined by the location of the placeholder in the command.

 The specified command MUST include the default placeholder `{{}}`

+To use an initial input value specify it inside the placeholder parts.

 OPTIONS
 -------